vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 more easily at a point further back than the dental one.

 b\.
 The general Hindu grammar prescribes the same change after a l also;
-but the Prātiçākhyas give no such rule, and phonetic considerations, the l being a dental sound, are absolutely against it.
+but the Prātiśākhyas give no such rule, and phonetic considerations, the l being a dental sound, are absolutely against it.
 Actual cases of the combination do not occur in the older language, nor have any been pointed out in the later.